briansmith/ring/BUILDING.md

 VCVARSALL/etc since cc-rs will find MSVC.
-When targeting aarch64-pc-windows-msvc, just add the Visual-Studio-supplied LLVM directory to the PATH by transliterating the relevant PowerShell commands into Bash syntax; this copy of clang will be be able to find all the headers, etc.
+When targeting aarch64-pc-windows-msvc, just add the Visual-Studio-supplied LLVM directory to the PATH by transliterating the relevant PowerShell commands into Bash syntax; this copy of clang will be able to find all the headers, etc.

 Additional Features that are Useful for Development